microsoft/api-guidelines/Guidelines.md

 Services MUST prioritize returning errors in a synchronous way, with the goal of having only "Valid" operations processed using the long running operation wire protocol.

 For an API that's defined as a Stepwise Long Running Operation the service MUST go through the Stepwise Long Running Operation flow even if the operation can be completed immediately.
-In other words, APIs must adopt and stick with a LRO pattern and not change patterns based on circumstance.
+In other words, APIs must adopt and stick with an LRO pattern and not change patterns based on circumstance.

 #### 13.2.1.
 PUT
 Services MAY enable PUT requests for entity creation.